atiftariq786/React-MacBook-Calculator/README.md

 # React-MacBook-Calculator
-This is a Macbook basic calculator version based on some new technologies given below.
+This is a Macbook basic calculator version based on some technologies given below.
+This app based on arhtematic features like addition,subtraction, multiplication, division, percentage, equal negate the displayed value and clear all.
+This app is fully responsive for desktop, tab and mobile users.

 ##  :robot:Technologies Used
 *   **HTML5** and **CSS3** for page contentsand styling.